Blinatumomab and Pembrolizumab for Adults With Relapsed/Refractory B-cell Acute Lymphoblastic Leukemia With High Marrow Lymphoblasts

 - UCSF Comprehensive Cancer Center not yet accepting patients

-- UC Irvine Health Chao Family Comprehensive Cancer Center not yet accepting patients
+- UC Irvine Health Chao Family Comprehensive Cancer Center accepting new patients

 - accepting new patients